BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 ![texture](/img/exporters/Maya/Coating.png)

 Please note that if a map is used for the weight or the roughness parameter, they will be combined in the same way the ORM texture is created in the Detailed explanations.
-In 3DS MAX, metalness and roughness maps are black and white images (R=G=B).
+In Maya, metalness and roughness maps are black and white images (R=G=B).
 The 2 maps must have same sizes to be merged successfully.

 In Babylon format, weight is stored in red channel, roughness in green.